 Fleetwood Town head coach Stephen Crainey wants the young players to learn quicker as Wycombe Wanderers loom

-Fleetwood Town head coach Simon Crainey has urged his young side to learn faster in order for them to stay in League One for next season.
+Fleetwood Town head coach Stephen Crainey has urged his young side to learn faster in order for them to stay in League One for next season.

 Fleetwood let a two goal lead slip at the weekend as Burton Albion came back to win 3-2.
 The result leaves the Cods Army outside the relegation zone only on goal difference with play-off chasing Wycombe Wanderers next up on Tuesday.

-It shows a huge contrast in the two clubs, one of which enjoyed their first season in the second tier last season and are chasing the possibilty of another, the other, Town, falling off in the division.
+It shows a huge contrast in the two clubs, one of which enjoyed their first season in the second tier last season and are chasing the possibility of another, while Town are falling off in the third tier.

-Much of that play-off side have now left and have instead been replaced by youth, though they must do more.
+Much of Town side that played Wycombe in the play-offs two seasons ago has moved on to be replaced by youth, though they must do more.

 “When you need to learn you need to learn quick in football,” Crainey said.